dkay64/IntroGANProj/README.md

 ---

 ## Overview
 The goal of this project is to train a simple GAN to generate realistic grayscale images of handwritten digits from random latent vectors.
-This project served as a stepping stone for understanding GAN architecture, training processes, and their applications before moving on to more advanced GAN projects like **SRGANProject**.
+This project served as a stepping stone for understanding GAN architecture, training processes, and their applications before moving on to more advanced GAN projects.

 ---